Skip to main content

 3. Lubricate the Catheter

-If your catheter does not come with lubrication, you still need to make sure to use lube to minimize friction during self-catheterization.
+If your catheter does not come with lubrication, you need to use catheter lubricant to minimize friction during self-catheterization.
 We have catheter lubricant you can request from our website.

 4. Insert the Catheter

 Insert your catheter into the stoma slowly.
-When the urine begins to come out, insert the catheter a little more.
+When the urine comes out, insert the catheter a little more.
 Be sure to let the urine go into a toilet or container.
-When the urine stops flowing, slowly take the catheter out of the stoma.
+When the urine stops flowing, slowly remove the catheter from the stoma.

 5. Throw Away the Catheter and Wash Hands